Section A: What is a Right to Work Share Code?

 Step 5: Record Keeping

-Once the online right to work check has been conducted using the share code checker, the employer must retain evidence of that check.
-This means printing out or saving the profile page of the employee in question, including their photo and date when the check was undertaken.
+Once the online right to work check has been conducted using the share code checker, the employer is required to retain evidence of that check.
+This means printing out or saving the profile page of the employee in question, including their photo and the date when the check was undertaken.
 The employer will be given the option of printing the profile page or saving it as a PDF or HTML file.
-The employer must then securely store either an electronic or hard copy of the response provided for as long as that person is in their employment, plus an extra 2 years afterwards.
-The file must then be securely destroyed.
+The employer then needs to securely store either an electronic or hard copy of the response provided for as long as that person is in their employment plus an extra 2 years afterwards, after which the file should be securely destroyed.
+This retained profile page is the evidence the Home Office will expect to see if an issue later arises and it underpins the statutory excuse against a civil penalty.

 Section E: Alternatives to Share Codes

-The share code checker using the online right to work checking service is one of several ways in which a right to work check can be conducted, although much will depend on the nationality of the employee in question.
-In some cases, where the employee holds only digital status, the online share code checker may be the only option available, for example, BRP, BRC and FWP-holders will only be permitted to prove their right to work through the Home Office online service.
+If a worker cannot produce a Right to Work share code, employers have three alternative routes to complete a compliant Right to Work check, depending on the person’s nationality, immigration status and the way their permission is held.
+In some cases, where the employee holds only digital status, the online share code checker may be the only option available, for example, eVisa holders can typically only prove their Right to Work through the online service.
 In other cases, an online check may not be available for the employee or the employee may not have provided a share code for employers.

 1. Manual Document Checks